-8 Results of the Evaluation
+9 Results of the Evaluation

-The results of the assurance requirements are generally described in this section and are presented in detail in the proprietary documents: the Detailed Test Report (DTR) and the Evaluation Technical Report (ETR).
+The results of the assurance requirements are generally described in this section and are presented in detail in the proprietary documents: the Detailed Test Report (DTR) and the Evaluation Technical Report (ETR) and as summarized in the FireEye X-Agent Assurance Activity Report, Version 1.2.
 The reader of this document can assume that activities and work units received a passing verdict.

 A verdict for an assurance component is determined by the resulting verdicts assigned to the corresponding evaluator action elements.
 The evaluation was conducted based upon CC version 3.1 rev 4 and CEM version 3.1 rev 4.
-The evaluation determined the FireEye Endpoint Agent to be Part 2 extended, and meets the SARs contained in the PP. Additionally the evaluator performed the Assurance Activities specified in the PP.
+The evaluation determined the FireEye X-Agent to be Part 2 extended, and meets the SARs contained in the PP. Additionally the evaluator performed the Assurance Activities specified in the [SWAPP].

-8.1 Evaluation of Security Target
+9.1 Evaluation of Security Target

 The evaluation team applied each ASE CEM work unit.
-The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the FireEye Endpoint Agent that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
-Additionally the evaluator performed an assessment of the Assurance Activities specified in the Protection Profile for Application Software.
+The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the FireEye X-Agent that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
+Additionally, the evaluator performed an assessment of the Assurance Activities specified in the Protection Profile for Application Software, version 1.2, dated, 22 April 2016 [SWAPP].

-The validators reviewed the work of the evaluation team, and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the requirements of the CEM, and that the conclusion reached by the evaluation team was justified.
+The validators reviewed the work of the evaluation team and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the requirements of the CEM, and that the conclusion reached by the evaluation team was justified.

-8.2 Evaluation of Development Documentation
+9.2 Evaluation of Development Documentation

-The evaluation team applied each ADV CEM work unit.
 The evaluation team assessed the design documentation and found it adequate to aid in understanding how the TSF provides the security functions.
 The design documentation consists of a functional specification contained in the Security Target's TOE Summary Specification.
-Additionally the evaluator performed the Assurance Activities specified in the Protection Profile for Application Software related to the examination of the information contained in the TOE Summary Specification.
+Additionally, the evaluator performed the Assurance Activities specified in the SWAPP related to the examination of the information contained in the TOE Summary Specification.

-The validators reviewed the work of the evaluation team, and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the Assurance Activities, and that the conclusion reached by the evaluation team was justified.
+The validators reviewed the work of the evaluation team and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the Assurance Activities, and that the conclusion reached by the evaluation team was justified.

-8.3 Evaluation of Guidance Documents
+9.3 Evaluation of Guidance Documents

-The evaluation team applied each AGD CEM work unit.
 The evaluation team ensured the adequacy of the user guidance in describing how to use the operational TOE.
 Additionally, the evaluation team ensured the adequacy of the administrator guidance in describing how to securely administer the TOE.
 The guides were assessed during the design and testing phases of the evaluation to ensure they were complete.
-Additionally the evaluator performed the Assurance Activities specified in the Protection Profile for Application Software related to the examination of the information contained in the operational guidance documents.
+Additionally, the evaluator performed the Assurance Activities specified in the SWAPP related to the examination of the information contained in the operational guidance documents.

-The validators reviewed the work of the evaluation team, and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the Assurance Activities, and that the conclusion reached by the evaluation team was justified.
+The validators reviewed the work of the evaluation team and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the Assurance Activities, and that the conclusion reached by the evaluation team was justified.

-8.4 Evaluation of Life Cycle Support Activities
+9.4 Evaluation of Life Cycle Support Activities